haskell/haskell-mode/README.md

 (add-to-list 'Info-default-directory-list "~/lib/emacs/haskell-mode/")
 ```

+### Building on macOS

+- The version of makeinfo that is installed by
+  default in /usr/bin is quite old and will cause the above make
+  command to exit with an error.
+Installing the texinfo package using
+  [Homebrew](https://brew.sh) will fix this.
+Be sure to follow the post-install instructions
+  to add its bin directory to your shell's PATH variable.

+- If you are running an Emacs distribution packaged as a macOS application. such as
+  the one available at https://emacsformacosx.com/, you'll need to add its executable
+  to your PATH before the system's default Emacs version.
+That project's
+  [Tips and Tricks](https://emacsformacosx.com/tips) page has detailed instructions.

 ## Contributing

 If you followed the above you are just a couple of steps away from